Eman is a writer and textile engineer. She obtained her bachelor's degree in textile sciences from the Faculty of Applied Arts, Egypt.

 The wool fibers have three-dimensional crimps, 25 waves per 10 cm in fine fiber, and 4 waves per 10 cm for coarse fibers.
 The fiber length ranges from 3.8-38 cm.
 The fiber length of 5-12 cm is used in the garment industry because this length allows the yarn to be manufactured with greater precision.
 The diameter of the fiber varies from 14 micrometers to more than 45 micrometers.
 The fibers of some sheep may reach a diameter of 70 μm, these fibers are used in the carpet industry.
-The higher price is paid for fibers with the fine diameter, especially if they are identical in diameter.
+A higher price is paid for fibers with a fine diameter, especially if they are identical in diameter.
 The color of sheep's wool varies from white to brown and black.
 White is more desirable than other colors.
 The dark fibers cannot be successfully dyed for the difficulty of removing or hiding the natural color.

 Wool fibers absorb water from the surrounding atmosphere better than other fabric fibers because they have pores and interstitial spaces in their composition.
-Wool fibers absorb about 18% of their weight in moisture, but the human does not feel this moisture, and this is a very important health factor must be provided in clothes.
+Wool fibers absorb about 18% of their weight in moisture, but the human does not feel this moisture, and this is a very important health factor that must be provided in clothes.

 Fabric made from woolen fibers gives a warmer feel than other plant or industrial fibers.

 Wool is a good insulation for heat, preventing heat from leaking out, and cold air from leakage inside.
 Therefore, woolen textiles are used as a protective cover for heat in hot places as well as cold in the cold winter.

 Wool fibers are very flexible, they increase about 30% of their length at the simple tensile strength, and return to normal condition when removing tensile strength.

 Woolen fabrics are non-flammable and stop burning when the fire source is removed.